nursahketene/coding101/DayOne/DayOneScript.md

 }
 ```

-Ok lets take it a notch more interesting and add a hero element
+Ok let's take it a notch more interesting and add a hero element

 In index.html add the following to the top